gvergnaud/type-level-typescript-workshop/01-the-data/the-data.md

 # The data of type-level programs

-Like with every programming language, in Type Level Typescript we will write code that **transform some data**.
-The only thing that's different from most other languages is that the data our code will transform are **types**!
-We will write programs that take some types as input and output some other types.
+Like with every programming language, in Type Level TypeScript (TL-TS) we will write code that **transform some data**.
+The only thing that's different from other programming languages is that the data our code will transform are **types**!
+We will write programs which take some types as input and output some other types.

-To master this language we will need to start by understanding the different sorts of data we have at our disposal.
+There is no way to master a language without a good understanding the different sorts of data it provides, so let's see what we have at our disposal in TL-TS.

 ## The three families of types

-There are 3 main "families" of data in Type-Level TypeScript (TLTS): primitive types, literal types, and data structure types.
+There are 3 main "families" of data in Type-Level TypeScript: primitive types, literal types, and data structure types.
 Let's explore each of them.

 ### Primitive types

 You are certainly already familiar with primitive types.
-We use them a lot to annotate our variables and functions in our day to day TypeScript code.
+We use them all the time to annotate our variables and functions in our day to day TypeScript code.
 Here is the list of primitive types:

 ```ts
 type Primitives =